NCIOCPL/ebms/migration/README.md

 # EBMS Migration

-These instructions explain the plan for creating the Drupal 9 replacement for EBMS, which is currently running on Drupal 7.
+These instructions explain the plan for creating the Drupal 9 replacement for the EBMS, which is currently running on Drupal 7.
 This implementation has been completely rewritten, and the data structures are all different than they were in the earlier version of the software, which made extensive use of custom data tables because the Drupal entity APIs were not yet